 Western nations have been duped into believing that we need to suckle from cows to obtain calcium!
 When you think about it, the notion is preposterous.
 After all, how did we develop a healthy skeleton for most of our evolution when we did not drink dairy?
 And how, today, do the majority of the world's people have strong bones when they don't consume dairy?

-The supreme irony is that the disease of weak bones, osteoporosis, is more common in those nations that consume the most dairy products!
+The supreme irony is that the disease of weak bones, osteoporosis, is more common in the nations that consume the most dairy products!

-Figures from 63 countries show the truth of this, with a huge variation in fracture rates - some countries having 10 times as many fractures as others (Kanis et al, 2012).
-Nations such as the UK, where dairy consumption is high (average 270g of dairy products/day), has one of the highest osteoporosis rates in the world.
+Figures from 63 countries show the truth of this, with a huge variation in fracture rates - some countries having 10 times as many fractures as others (Kanis et al., 2012).
+The UK, where dairy consumption is high (average of 270 grams of dairy products a day), has one of the highest osteoporosis rates in the world.
 Nigeria, on the other hand, which eats a diet high in plantains, tubers, wholegrains, vegetables and pulses and where only one per cent of the diet is dairy and less than three per cent is meat - has almost no cases of osteoporosis (National Bureau of Statistics, Nigeria, 2012).

-The results of a 22-year-long study of over 96,000 people confirmed that milk is truly no bone builder (Feskanich et al, 2014).
+The results of a 22-year-long study of over 96,000 people confirmed that milk is truly no bone builder (Feskanich et al., 2014).
 The researchers found that men consuming high amounts of milk during adolescence had a higher risk of hip fracture in adulthood.
-For women, they found no bone-beneficial effect of milk consumption whatsoever.

-You may be wondering how Inuit (used to be referred to as Eskimo) people survive?
-When scientists studied them, one outstanding discovery was that after the age of 40, Inuits had high bone loss and fast progression of osteoporosis.
-This was attributed to a diet very high in animal protein and phosphorus and low in fresh fruit and vegetables (Mazess et al, 1974).
+For women, they found no bonebeneficial effect of milk consumption whatsoever.
+You may be wondering how Inuit people survive?
+According to scientists, one outstanding discovery was that after the age of 40, Inuits had high bone loss and fast progression of osteoporosis.
+This was attributed to a diet very high in animal protein and phosphorus and low in fresh fruit and vegetables (Mazess et al., 1974).
+Incidence (rate/100,000) Age-standardised annual incidence of hip fractures in women (per 100,000) according to country together with the colour codes for risk (high, medium or low (red, orange or green, respectively).

-Incidence (rate/100,000)

-Age-standardised annual

-incidence of hip fractures in

-women (per 100,000) according

-to country together with the

-colour codes for risk (high,

-medium or low (red, orange or

-Source: Kanis et al, 2012.
+Source: Kanis et al., 2012.